Yuxiao-WA/pony-challenge/README.md

 Notes:
 1. A loading animation can be added after creating maze button is clicked
-2. Maze rendering can be more responsive and prettier, e.g. painted on canvas
-3. Tests can be improved
+2. Tests can be improved
-4. e2e tests are missing
+3. e2e tests are missing